Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

-At some point in our lives, we all move home.
-Some more than others.
-And there’s no doubt that it can be a complicated process and, with a lack of planning, it can become a nightmare.
+At some point in our lives, we all move home and there’s no doubt that it can be a complicated process; especially with poor planning, it can become a nightmare.

 Where do you start?

 If you've lived in your house for a number of years, chances are you've collected a huge amount of clutter, so the mammoth task facing you is packing it, meaning every inch of your home could end up full of boxes.
 Don’t underestimate the importance of boxes.
 Most people just get their hands on what they can, from the local supermarket or elsewhere.
 This can be a mistake.
 Not all boxes are uniform or have lids, they’re certainly not all the same size and, therefore, they won’t all stack effectively.

 We’d recommend using boxes designed specifically for the item you’re trying to pack.
 There are special boxes for everything − those meant for clothing, crockery, flat-screen televisions and lamps.
 Also- use the right materials.
 Homeowners often place items in a large box without using bubble wrap, newsprint or packing paper.
 This puts your belongings at risk of being damaged.

 We’re a nation of hoarders, mainly because we project so much emotional sentimentality to inanimate objects – meaning we find it quite difficult to let go, even if we don’t need or want an item.
 Moving house provides you with a clean slate, a platform to review what you actually do and don’t need.
 The stuff you don’t?
 Have a fun day at a car boot sale or sell it online − one person’s rubbish is another person’s treasure.
 You may even make a nice bit of spending money to add that extra gloss to your new home.